jylim95/jylim.github.io/content/authors/admin/_index.md

 Thanks for spending time to understand me!

 "Now, Good Night.
-And If There's An Apocalypse, Good Luck!"
-- _Sheldon Cooper from Big Bang Theory_
+And If There's An Apocalypse, Good Luck!" by _Sheldon Cooper from Big Bang Theory_

 {style="text-align: justify;"}